abhisrkckl/Vela.jl/README.rst

 The documentation can be found `here <https://abhisrkckl.github.io/Vela.jl/dev>`_.

-If you use this package please cite the papers given in `<CITATION.bib>`.
+If you use this package please cite the papers given in the `citation file <CITATION.bib>`_.